Saturday, January 31, 2026

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

-The ST VIX calls and SPXADP indicator bearish sentiment rose above neutral, but closed right at neutral.
+The ST VIX calls and SPXADP indicator bearish sentiment moved above neutral, but well short of a weak Buy.

 Update EMA.
-Bearish sentiment rose from near a strong Sell to a weak Sell.
+Bearish sentiment increased slightly but remains below a weak Sell.

-Bonds (TNX)Bearish sentiment remains at extreme lows.
+Update FOMO calls.
+Bearish sentiment bounced then fell back to in-between a weak and strong Sell.
+Bonds (TNX)Bearish sentiment remains at low extremes as rates continue to creep higher.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators